aklivity/zilla-examples/http.kafka.proto.json/README.md

 # http.kafka.proto.json

-This example allows a protobuf object to be sent to a REST edpoint as JSON that gets validated and converted to the protobuf when it is produced onto Kafka.
+This example allows a protobuf object to be sent to a REST endpoint as JSON that gets validated and converted to the protobuf when it is produced onto Kafka.

 ## Setup